dharmsen/re-boring-report/README.md

 ## High-level System Description
 The system is practically a three-step process.

-TODO First the news articles need to be obtained from the news sources and stored in a `.json` file.
+First the news articles need to be obtained from the news sources and stored in a `.json` file.
 ```
 {
     "source_url": ...,